Jaguar XJ-S Tyres

 History of the Jaguar XJS

-The first Jaguar XJS appeared in 1975.
-Power came from the Jaguar V12 petrol engine with a choice of manual or automatic gearbox, but the manual was soon dropped.
+The first Jaguar XJS was introduced in 1975.
+The Jaguar V12 petrol engine provided power, and there was a manual or automatic transmission option, although the manual was quickly discarded.

-V12 cars were unusual at the time, with notable others coming from Italian luxury classic sports car makers Lamborghini and Ferrari.
-The specifications of the XJS compared well with the Italian cars, it was able to accelerate to 60 mph in 8.9 seconds (slow by todays standard but not bad for the 70's!), and reach 142 mph.
+V12 automobiles were uncommon at the period, with significant exceptions coming from Italian luxury classic sports car manufacturers Lamborghini and Ferrari.
+The XJS's characteristics were competitive with Italian automobiles; it could accelerate to 60 mph in 8.9 seconds (slow by today's standards, but pretty good for the '70s!) and hit 142 mph.

-Jaguar did seize promotional opportunities with the television series The New Avengers and Return of the Saint.
-Return of the Saint saw Simon Templar driving an early XJS with the number plate "ST 1".
-Miniature versions were made by Corgi and proved popular.
-A decade and a half before, Jaguar had turned down the producers of the earlier Saint series when approached about using an Jaguar E-type, the producers had instead used a Volvo P1800.
+Jaguar made use of advertising possibilities with the television shows The New Avengers and Return of the Saint.
+Simon Templar was shown driving an early XJS with the licence plate "ST 1" in Return of the Saint.
+Corgi produced miniature versions, which were well received.
+A decade and a half ago, when contacted about utilising an Jaguar E-type, Jaguar turned down the creators of the original Saint series, who instead utilised a Volvo P1800.